 "This action was taken as a last resort," the statement read.
 "It is our intent to operate St. Mary Hospital with its current services until a viable alternative is found or until the Certificate of Need is approved and planned [which would begin the shutting-down process]."

-Mayor David Roberts said last week that the City Council will hold a special meeting on Wednesday to hire a special attorney to figure out how to stop the hospital from closing, and to look into why it might be losing $3 million per month.
+City will meet Mayor David Roberts said last week that the City Council will hold a special meeting on Wednesday to hire a special attorney to figure out how to stop the hospital from closing, and to look into why it might be losing $3 million per month.

 Thursday, Roberts said he has reached out to LibertyHealth, which operates the Jersey City Medical Center emergency room in affiliation with Mt.
 Sinai School of Medicine in New York, to see if they might be interested in investing in St. Mary.

 Roberts said that, at the very least, he would like to see a small hospital with an emergency room and a maternity ward.

 "I'm going to dedicate myself for the next several months to do what I can to see that a city of Hoboken's size and stature has the medical services that we require," Roberts said.

 Roberts added that he has personally talked to acting Gov. Richard Codey, state Sen. Bernard Kenny, and U.S. Rep. Robert Menendez (a Hoboken resident) about the situation.

 Hoboken resident Jonathan Metsch, who is CEO and president of LibertyHealth, said Thursday that his company would be willing to take over the emergency care if no one else steps up.
 According to Metsch, LibertyHealth's Board of Directors authorized a takeover of the emergency room, if necessary, on Tuesday.